SIGLEC8: Eosinophils

 Concurrent stimulation of the IL-5 receptor and Siglec-8 leads to a type of cell death resembling regulated necrosis that is promoted by MEK1/ERK signaling.
 In this experimental system, inhibition of MEK1 does not alter ROS generation but the ROS inhibitor diphenyleneiodonium inhibits ERK1/2 phosphorylation and cell death, leading to the conclusion that the production of ROS is upstream of MEK1/ERK signaling in this pathway.
 However, in eosinophils that had been primed with IL-5 18–24 h prior to Siglec-8 ligation, the activities of MEK1 and ERK1/2 are necessary prior to integrin upregulation and ROS production.
 Cell death induced by Siglec-8 in the presence of IL-33, in contrast, is mediated primarily by a caspase-dependent pathway, and IL-33 is capable of synergizing with IL-5 in potentiating cell death induced by Siglec-8 ligation.

 Siglec-8 undergoes endocytosis upon antibody ligation on eosinophils and mast cells.
 This process is dependent on the cytoplasmic ITIM (and not the ITSM), the activities of tyrosine kinases and protein kinase C, and actin rearrangement.
 Furthermore, it can be exploited to deliver toxins to human eosinophils or mast cells to selectively induce cell death when Siglec-8 ligation by itself would not be sufficient to do so (e.g., on mast cells or unprimed eosinophils).

 Mast cells and basophils

-While Siglec-8 ligation does not cause mast cell apoptosis, it inhibits FcεRIα-mediated Ca2+ flux and release of prostaglandin D2 and histamine.
-However, the release of IL-8 is not prevented by Siglec-8 ligation in mast cells.
+Siglec-8 antibody engagement has been shown to inhibit FcεRIα-mediated Ca2+ flux and release of prostaglandin D2 and histamine.
 In experiments using the rat basophilic leukemia cell line RBL-2H3 stably transfected with Siglec-8, the inhibitory effect of Siglec-8 ligation on FcεRIα-mediated degranulation and Ca2+ flux was found to be dependent on the intact ITIM.
+In studies involving transgenic mouse Siglec-8-expressing bone marrow-derived mast cells, co-engagement of Siglec-8 and FcεRIα leads to the inhibition of proximal kinase signaling downstream of FcεRI ligation.
+However, the inhibitory activity of Siglec-8 extends beyond counteracting FcεRI-mediated mast cell activation in transgenic mice: monoclonal antibody engagement of Siglec-8 reduced mast cell activation, immune cell recruitment, and lung fibrosis in a cigarette smoke-induced model of chronic obstructive pulmonary disease and in a bleomycin-induced model of lung injury.
+Antibody engagement of Siglec-8 also impeded IL-33-driven mast cell activation and immune cell recruitment.
+Unlike on eosinophils, antibody engagement of Siglec-8 on human mast cells does not lead to substantial levels of cell death.
+However, enzymatic removal of α2,3-linked sialic acid from the cell surface promotes cell death upon Siglec-8 antibody ligation on primary human mast cells, suggesting that this pathway remains intact in mast cells but that it is restrained by the interaction of Siglec-8 with cis ligands.

 There are no published data regarding the function of Siglec-8 on basophils.